castr06/OF1Heavy/README.md

 # PCB/Board
 This design is made for the [OpenFrame1 Board](https://github.com/GregTurbo/Open-Frame1) made by *GregTurbo*.

+# CNC Milling
+The case should be made with 7/8 in. stock.<br>
+The backplate should be made with 1.6mm thick stock.

 # Switches and Caps
 Designed for standard/special profile Cherry MX style switches.<br>
 For caps you can use any caps made to fit the Frame1 but an ideal open source solution is [NoCap](https://github.com/JonnyHaystack/NoCap) by *JohnnyHaystack*.